leanprover/fp-lean/functional-programming-lean/src/getting-to-know/functions-and-definitions.md

 ```

-Just as functions are applied to multiple arguments just by writing spaces between each argument, functions that accept multiple arguments are defined with spaces between the arguments' names and types.
+Just as functions are applied to multiple arguments by writing spaces between each argument, functions that accept multiple arguments are defined with spaces between the arguments' names and types.
 The function `maximum`, whose result is equal to the greatest of its two arguments, takes two `Nat` arguments `n` and `k` and returns a `Nat`.

 ```lean
 {{#example_decl Examples/Intro.lean maximum}}